DO YOU WANT TO PRICE YOUR HOME TO SELL?

 I have written about homes on the Loxahatchee River that sold for millions on the first day.
 Another on the Intracoastal sold for $2.5 million on the first day.

 The facts are this: Buyers are ready, willing and able to buy a house when priced correctly.
 And they are probably tired of looking at houses.
-Of course, they know better than the seller when a house is correctly priced so they pounce.
+Of course, they know better than the seller when a house is correctly priced so they pounce quickly.

-In summary, a quick sale is the result of an agent doing his/her job.
+In summary, a quick sale is the result of an agent doing his/her job correctly.
 Proper preparation is the key to plenty of showings, not lowering the price.
 I sold a home my first month in the business for $1 million by changing the presentation, not lowering the price.

 If you would like to have a no hassle conversation about getting your home sold quickly and smoothly you can contact me directly at 561-762-4073.
 And remember hope is not an effective selling strategy.